davestephens/ansible-nas/README.md

 See [Installation](https://davestephens.github.io/ansible-nas/installation/).

-Now Ansible NAS can be deployed on a Raspberry Pi (pi 4b model tested)!
-Make sure to read the installation docs on how to enable ARM architecture support
+Now Ansible NAS can be deployed on arm64 architectures!

 ## Upgrading